-In an attempt to increase performance of the scheme, Irish water pursued the following initiatives:
+In order to increase performance of the scheme, Irish Water pursued the following initiatives:

-- In Quarter 1, Irish Water sent 13,280 First Fix letters to properties with a constant flow alarm.
-Letters were issued to properties with a constant flow alarm plus usage in excess of 1,000 litres per day.
-Targeting customers above this level for the First Fix scheme is an attempt to engage customers in properties that are using over three times the national average usage.
-(342 litres per property per day, as calculated by the CRU (CRU/17/339)). - The average daily usage of the property and the expected daily usage of 125 litres per person per day were included on the notification letter.
+- In Quarter 2 2019, Irish Water sent 2,551 First Fix letters to properties with a constant flow alarm (CFA).
+Letters were issued to properties with a constant flow alarm plus usage in excess of 8003 litres per day.
+Targeting customers above this level for the First Fix scheme is an attempt to engage customers in properties that are using over twice the national average usage.
+(342 litres per property per day, as calculated by the CRU (CRU/17/339)). - The average daily usage of the property and the expected daily usage of 129 litres per person per day were included on the notification letter.
 This informs the customer of the quantity of excess usage at their property and will encourage the customer to engage with us in order to arrange a leak investigation. - In order to improve customer engagement, Irish Water has revised the previous CFA notification issued during the metering programme by the inclusion of additional information on the latest CFA letters, to make the communication as informative as possible to customers.
+Both the notification letter and collateral were refreshed as part of this process.
+During Q2 2019 notification letters were sent to properties newly appearing on the CFA list.